jakobrosenberg/probs/README.md

 ### Custom Context

-Each test provides context to its scope.
+Each test provides context to its callback.
 We can set the scope by adding a `context` to our config.
 The `context` function will serve as middleware for the existing scope.

 ```javascript